gallochris/writing/_posts/2014-03-31-the-characters-of-competition.md

   - http://blog.hotdogsandeggs.com/2014/03/31/the-characters-of-competition/
 ---

->“Your competitor tomorrow may be completely different from your competitor today.
+> Your competitor tomorrow may be completely different from your competitor today.
 It’s out of your control.
-What’s the point of worrying about things you can’t control?”
+What’s the point of worrying about things you can’t control?

-> Jason Fried and David Hansson, [Rework](https://itun.es/us/4Lfgz.l)
+> Jason Fried and David Heinemeier Hansson, [Rework](https://itun.es/us/4Lfgz.l)

 * * *